oss-tsukuba/nextcloud-gfarm/README.md

 ## For developers

-- create Gfarm docker/dev environment
+- For Gfarm docker/dev environment
-- and run `ln -s <path to gfarm/docker/dev/mnt/COPY_DIR> /work/gfarm-dev`
+  - run `ln -s <path to gfarm/docker/dev/mnt/COPY_DIR> /work/gfarm-dev`
   - and run `make init-dev`
   - and run `./copy_home_files.sh` to copy files into containers
-- or create `template-orverride.env` for your environment
+- or create `template-orverride.env` for your environment, and run `make init`
-- add "jwt-server,www.nextcloud.com,www.startpage.com,www.eff.org,www.edri.org" to no_proxy when using apt-cacher-ng
+- To use apt-cacher-ng, add "jwt-server,www.nextcloud.com,www.startpage.com,www.eff.org,www.edri.org" to no_proxy